-- No, you are not eligible for the Scheme if you are buying an investment property (the property must be your principle place of residence)
+No, you are not eligible for the Scheme if you are buying an investment property (the property must be your principle place of residence)

-To be eligible for the First Home Loan Deposit Scheme, you need a 5% deposit saved.
+To be eligible for these Schemes, you need a 5% deposit saved.

 Unfortunately, the $15,000 First Home Owners Grant can’t be included as part of the 5% deposit.
 You still need to save 5% yourself.